rogeriochaves/driver/README.md

 ```
 python main.py "hey there, please go to my gmail and send an email to Laura with a poem declaring my love"
 ```

+## Acknowledgments

+Thanks to @MulongXie et al for building the [UIED algorithm](https://github.com/MulongXie/UIED), which is used together with OCR for identifying GUI elements

 ## Contributing